TheTallJerry/CSC494/README.md

 ## Overview

-The project currently does 3 things, as illustrated under `.github/workflows`:
+The project currently does 4 things, as illustrated under `.github/workflows`:
 1. `data_db.yml`: This workflow queries data about uoft bike stations and saves them into a Postgres database on the cloud - currently on ElephantSQL.
+2. `cut_branch.yml`: This workflow cuts a daily branch where the data collection will occur.
-2. `data_nodb.yml`: This workflow queries about the same data and instead saves them as individual CSV files which are pushed onto the repo - currently into project root.
+3. `data_nodb.yml`: This workflow queries about the same data as `data_db.yml` and instead saves them as individual CSV files which are pushed onto the daily branch.
-3. `clean_csv.yml`: This workflow collects the above individual CSV files on a daily basis, combines them into a single CSV named as `combined_${date_in_EST}` and removes the individual files afterwards, then pushes the combined CSV file onto the repo - currently into project root.
+4. `clean_csv.yml`: This workflow collects the above individual CSV files on a daily basis, combines them into a single CSV named as `combined_${date_in_EST}` and removes the individual files afterwards, then pushes the combined CSV file onto the daily branch, then merges the daily branch into main and deletes the daily branch afterwards.
+The combined CSV is saved under `/collected_data`.

-`data_db.yml` and `data_nodb`.yml are run with a 5 minute segment, between minutes 10-59, on hours 08:00 to 10:00 and 17:00 to 19:00. `clean_csv.yml `is run on 22:17.
+`cut_branch.yml` is run on 04:23. `data_db.yml` and `data_nodb.yml` are run with a 5 minute segment, between minutes 10-59, on hours 08:00 to 10:00 and 17:00 to 19:00. `clean_csv.yml` is run on 22:17.
 All times here are in EST - github actions currently only accepts UTC for their cron, so the workflow files are in UTC.

 ## Development